EdwardDixon/vllm_real_or_fake/README.md

 - Expected: prints `Hello from elm-detector-probe!`

 **Run: Prompt Generation**
 - Use `promptgen_remote.py` to turn images into semantic/style prompt JSON.
-It reads a directory of images (no recursion), so point it at a folder that directly contains images.
+It expects a directory containing one-level subfolders, and reads images inside those subfolders (no deeper recursion).
-- Example (Bash/macOS/Linux):
+- Recommended (all shells):
-- `python elm-detector-probe/src/promptgen_remote.py --in elm-detector-probe/data/real/outdoor --out out/prompts.jsonl --vlm '{"model":"qwen2-vl-7b-instruct"}'`
+- `python elm-detector-probe/src/promptgen_remote.py --in elm-detector-probe/data/real --out out/prompts.jsonl --model qwen2-vl-7b-instruct`
-- Example (PowerShell):
+- If you prefer JSON:
-- `python elm-detector-probe/src/promptgen_remote.py --in elm-detector-probe/data/real/outdoor --out out/prompts.jsonl --vlm '{"model":"qwen2-vl-7b-instruct"}'`
+- Bash/macOS/Linux: `--vlm '{"model":"qwen2-vl-7b-instruct"}'`
-- Example (Windows CMD):
+- PowerShell: `--vlm "{`"model`":`"qwen2-vl-7b-instruct`"}"`
-- `python elm-detector-probe\src\promptgen_remote.py --in elm-detector-probe\data\real\outdoor --out out\prompts.jsonl --vlm "{\"model\":\"qwen2-vl-7b-instruct\"}"`
+- Windows CMD: `--vlm "{\"model\":\"qwen2-vl-7b-instruct\"}"`

 What it does
 - For each image in `--in`, calls the VLM and writes one JSON line with keys: `id`, `domain`, `real_path`, `prompt`.